 Attracting and retaining high performing employees in the face of tough competition for talent is one of the key challenges for organizations today.
-Hence, they need to focus on developing and implementing HR strategies that can enhance the happiness and satisfaction levels of their workforce.
 As modern organizations look for strategies to drive employee motivation and satisfaction, they need to understand the importance of employee recognition.

 Employee recognition can be defined simply as a set of practices adopted by an organization to acknowledge the efforts of their employees and value their contributions.
 Such programs are highly likely to have a positive impact on employee motivation, productivity and performance.
 Experts believe that employee rewards and recognition programs should be integral to the HR strategy of organizations.